 - 1. Overall trajectory.
-Spending on sanitation, sewage, and water is likely to stay the same in the next year, with 56% expecting no change and the remainder split almost evenly between expecting an increase or decrease. - 2.
+56% of local governments expect spending on public safety to stay about the same, with the remainder split between expecting an increase (24%) and expecting a decrease (20%). - 2.
 Findings by population size.
 Localities with between 3,000 and 10,000 residents are most likely to increase spending, relative to other localities with fewer or more residents. - 3.
 Findings by government type.
-Township and municipal governments are more likely to see spending increase on sanitation sewage, and water, while county governments are more likely to see a decrease. - 4.
+Spending projections on public safety are similar across township, municipal, and county governments. - 4.
 Findings by region.
-Spending on sanitation, sewage, and water is most likely to increase in the Northeast, while it is most likely to decrease in the West. - 5.
+Spending on public safety is most likely to increase in the Northeast, while it is most likely to decrease in the West. - 5.
 Findings by COVID-19 incidence.
-Spending on sanitation, sewage, and water is more likely to increase in localities with higher COVID-19 disease incidence. - 6.
+There is no observed association between the severity of COVID-19 and projected spending changes to public safety. - 6.
 Findings by political leaning.
-Spending on sanitation, sewage, and water is more likely to increase in Democrat-leaning localities than in Republican-leaning localities.
+Spending on public safety is more likely to increase in Democrat-leaning localities than in Republican-leaning localities.

-I. Overall Spending Trajectories on Sanitation, sewage, and Water
+I. Overall Spending Trajectories on Public Safety